ibmjstart/bluemix-wordpress/README.md

 ## Routes to my posts and pages start failing unexpectedly
 The .htaccess is a distributed config file.
 Wordpress uses this file to manipulate how Apache serves files from its root directory and subdirectories thereof.
 Most notably, WP modifies this file to be able to handle pretty permalinks.
 An example of a default version can be found [here](https://codex.wordpress.org/htaccess) .
 If your routes unexpectedly stop working until you reset your permalinks settings within the Admin dashboard, then you are most likely dealing with a .htaccess file that is either corrupt or being deleted after app restart.
 Use the **cf files** or the Bluemix dashboard to inspect the .htaccess file which should be present at */app/htdocs/.htaccess*.
 Visit the **lib** folder of this repository and update the .htaccess default file provided in this repo.

 ## Object Storage HTTP Error: A field name was provided without a field value
-When a WordPress instance is started for the first time, the boilerplate creates an Object Storage subaccount for the application to use.
+Clicking the `Deploy to Bluemix` button creates an Object Storage subaccount for the application to use.
 This process can take anywhere from 30 seconds to 10 minutes.
 This is the error that you see when it is not completed before you go to the Object Storage settings of your site.
 Try again in a minute and it might be working properly.
-If you are seeing this error and it is not the first time you've started the boilerplate, it might mean that the IBM Object Storage service is down.
+If you are seeing this error and it is not the first time you've started the app, it might mean that the IBM Object Storage service is down.

 ## Can I upload files larger than 500 MB?
 This value, along with several others, is defined in the .user.ini file in the root directory.
 You can change the value to anything you like, but keep in mind that the default disk quota in a Bluemix app is 1 GB, and it can be a maximum of 2 GB.